Oct 11, 2021

 4. Point or Transfer Your Domain to Hostinger

-If you want to fully transfer your domain name to Hostinger, make sure you meet these requirements:
+If you want to transfer your domain name to Hostinger, make sure it meets the following requirements:

 - You have full ownership and control over the domain name you are transferring to Hostinger.

 - The domain name is older than 60 days and is unlocked at the current domain registrar.